 Treat the family to the wholesome experience (and photo opps) of picking pumpkins together at Troyer's Fruit & Produce Farm.
 The farm is offering their ten-acre corn maze again this year, plus seventeen acres from which to pick your perfect pumpkin!
-Another good bet for a pick-your-own experience is Wenger Grapes.
-This family farm grows Concord and Niagara grapes, which ripen in August and September.
+Another nearby place to catch shots of the family solving a corn maze and enjoying other outdoor activities is Skeeter’s Maze Adventure.

 The South River Greenway stretches 1.2 level miles along the South River and is perfect for a family stroll or bike ride.
 Take in views of the city, the Blue Ridge Mountains, our river-themed LOVEworks, and the water, which is habitat to many species of fish and birds.

 Waynesboro boasts a robust park system with walking trails, playgrounds, and a 9-hole, par 31 Frisbee golf course at Coyner Springs Park.
 Additional golfing options can be found at Waynesboro Golf and Games, which has a par 3 course for both traditional golf and soccer golf, as well as a mini golf course.
 If fast cars are more your speed, cheer for your favorites during the drag racing at Eastside Speedway on Friday and Saturday evenings.